Techichi

-The Techichi is an extinct breed of small, mute dog bred by the Toltec culture as long ago as the 9th century C.E.
+The Techichi is an extinct breed of small dog bred by the Toltec culture in the 9th century C.E.
 It is thought to be an ancestor of the modern Chihuahua.

-Appearance
+Description

 Techichis varied in appearance, with their coats ranging from brown, brown and white, black and white, to black.
 Their ears were sometimes cropped close to the head, but their tails were left uncut in their natural state.
+Techichis were mute and could not bark.

 History

-Techichis were larger than modern Chihuahuas, but were bred into the smaller, lighter dog we know today by the Aztecs, who conquered the Toltecs in the 12th century.
+Techichis were larger than modern Chihuahuas, but were bred into the smaller, lighter dog known today by the Aztecs.
 The first European to encounter the dog breed was the Spanish explorer Francisco Hernandez, who reported its existence in 1578.
 He wrote that the native people ate them as commonly as they ate rabbits.
 The Spanish, who were often short of food, ate them on their expeditions as well.
 It is estimated that Spanish explorers ate as many as 100,000 Techichis, and by the 19th century they had disappeared altogether.
-It wasn't until the mid-1800s that people outside of Mexico took interest in the breed, finding many of its modern descendants in the state of Chihuahua.
+It wasn't until the mid-1800s that people outside of Mexico took interest in the breed, finding many of its modern descendants in the Mexican state of Chihuahua, from which the modern breed derives its name.